Ifuhdhjchhfe/MoonClient-v4/README.md

 hi guys it's Xi Jinping and we're here with yet another banger from Temu Anti-Cheat Solutions. we are pleased to present the great MoonClient v4, the latest in vibe-coded pasted Unturned cheats. we would like to thank all of our supports for this big release, many hard work go into this.

+## note

+**do not open the loader on your PC**

+the unpacked loader is included in case you want to reverse it or take a look for yourself, it is not a ready-to-use cheat, do not run the loader.

+if enough people want it, i will include an injector to use this for free.

 ## table de contents

 here you wil see what is included in big moonclient v4 package: